-He was inducted into the US Air Cadets in 1943 at Asbury Park, New Jersey and was posted overseas in 1944 as a B-17 pilot in Europe.
+He was inducted into the US Air Cadets in 1943 at Asbury Park, New Jersey, and was posted overseas in 1944 as a B-17 pilot in Europe.
 He was shot down on 24 May 1944 while flying B-17F, 42-30169, with the 341st Bomb Squadron of the 97th Bomb Group.
 He was the last to bail out of the A/C and was with two of his crew in Stalag Luft 4 and then moved with them to Stalag Luft 1.
 The camp was liberated 1 May 1945 and Lt.
-Close left with a group of POW’s, aginst orders, to find there own way home.
+Close left with a group of POW’s, against orders, to find their own way home.
 He was never heard from again and his body was never recovered.

 He was awarded the Purple Heart Medal, Air Medal and Additional Army Awards.

-See more detail in the Close Ancestry trees.
+You can see more in the Close Ancestry Trees.

 We know that everyone in the world is after your hard-earned cash, but if you do feel a donation coming on as a result of your visit here, then please feel free to send it our way.
 It all goes towards the upkeep of the site, for which we charge absolutely nothing.
 So, please help us to keep the site free to use.
 Thanks.

 If you find anything that you think may be of interest to us, then drop us an email at firstname.lastname@example.org

 All our updates are also published to my Twitter feed, @PoetClose.
 So, you can follow me there … if you really have nothing better to do.